robinali34/blog_system_design/_posts/2025-11-05-architecture-oa-5-day-prep.md

 - Communicate clearly and structure answers

 **Remember:**
-- Robinhood values fintech domain knowledge
+- Fintech companies value fintech domain knowledge
 - Real-time performance is critical
 - Data consistency is non-negotiable
 - Regulatory compliance is essential
 - Scalability must be addressed from the start

-Good luck with your Robinhood Architecture OA! 🚀📈
+Good luck with your Architecture OA! 🚀📈